 The hearing officer shall be a civilian member of the Police Commission's approved list of hearing officers.
 The selection of the hearing officer shall be completed within five business days of the date the employee requests a hearing.
-The selection of the hearing officer shall be done in accordance with Section 176 of the Board of Rights Manual dated October 2005.
+The Police Commission staff shall conduct a random selection of five names from the approved list and provide those names to the Department Advocate.
+The selection shall be done by a striking process with each party having two strikes.
+The Department shall strike first, then the employee, until only one name is left.
+That person shall be the hearing officer.